Ferralium/Railproject/README.md

 By answering "stop" the program will stop running, untill then the user can request as many histograms as there are result files.

 # Experiments:
 For our experiments we ran each algorithm (In combination with heuristics where applicable) for 5000 times.
 As there are 50 possible combinations we will simply summarize the best findings for each algorithm.
 To perform your own tests, please see

 **Best combinations:**

 Random algorithm(1): Mean 1981 Highest 2741
 Greedy algorithm(2): Mean 4455 Highest 4655
-Heurisitc algorithm, Least connections start, Visited random move (322): Mean 6108 Highest 7020 Simulated Annealing(4),
+Heurisitc algorithm, Least connections start, Visited random move (322): Mean 6108 Highest 7020 Simulated Annealing(4), Seven bridges start Heuristic, Preference shortest move heuristic (442), Mean 5867 Dijkstra algorithm,

-Dijkstra algorithm,
+# Discussion:

+In theory, the highest possible score is 7549.
+It requires 1551 minutes to visit all connections.
+For this, you need 9 trains.
+This yields the formula: K = p*10000 - (T*100 + Min) =  1 * 10000 - (9 * 100 + 1551) = 7549.

+Using a complete random algorithm, we found that the mean score produced was 1981.
+The algorithms we created produce scores somewhere between the values above, with a top score of 7020.
+This is approaching the maximum score.